Grabock/alx-system_engineering-devops/0x00-shell_basics/README.md

-this repo for now only contains files with command scripts
+This repo for now only contains files with command scripts